makyo/writing/content/work/belek.md

 Belek stumbled numbly to the refectory and picked up the small bag of coins left atop their cap and cloak.
 The whole monastery seemed to be rushing to the library, and suddenly the advice to leave seemed extraordinarily prudent.
 They ran to the dormitory to shoulder their pack, and were on the road away from the monastery before the sun began its long, slow decent toward evening.

 They bivouacked in the lee of a patch of scrub and it was by the rude light of a small, dry fire that they read the book.
-They did not rightly why they decided to remove the book from their pack and opened the cover.
+They did not rightly know why they decided to remove the book from their pack and opened the cover.
 Perhaps it was another whispered 'Belek', and perhaps it was something more akin to a compulsion.

 More, they did not know how they were able to read the book.
 The language, when they focused their eyes, was not one that they could read, but were they to let their eyes drift just out of focus, the meaning came to them.
 It came in waves, in gusts, in inexorable currents.
 It washed over Belek and left their stomach rolling and their eyes watering.